Garnet-Yeates/Inventory-Management-App/README.md

 ### Running the Server

 After doing this the server should be set up.
-Whenever you want to start the web app, make sure you are in the `/app` sub-directory and type `npm start`.
-Example:
+Whenever you want to start the server, make sure you are in the `/server` sub-directory and type `npm start`.

 ```
 Inventory-Management-App/server> npm start